prometheus-net/tzsp_packetstream_exporter/README.md

 > netsh http add urlacl url=http://+:9184/metrics user=DOMAIN\user

 The port number you need to specify here is the publishing port, 9184 by default.

+# Why does this app need TShark, why not just open a socket and listen?!?

+Implementations of the TZSP protocol can truncate packets under some conditions, which might result in the operating system filtering them out and never handing them over to the listening app.
+Using TShark ensures that we can process even truncated packets.